-The 2010 inspection of the LUCs at LF007 found that the current administrative and physical controls are adequate to enforce the restrictions.
+The 2011 inspection of the LUCs at LF007 found that the current administrative and physical controls are adequate to enforce the restrictions.
 There is no evidence that the contaminated soil at LF007 has been disturbed or that the active operations at Buildings 1360, 1365 and 1370 are compromising the LUCs in place on the portions of LF007 discussed above.

 Currently, the CAMU is in an Operation and Management phase.
 To prepare the CAMU for the eventual transition to a Long-Term Monitoring phase, the base added an additional layer of physical controls around the CAMU.
 Now that all CAMU phases are complete, a 6-foot high security fence with triple-strand barbed wire at the top was built around the CAMU.
 The fence was positioned to provide sufficient room for heavy equipment to move around the CAMU, and two custom-designed gates were placed at both ends to allow easy access for future field work.
-Photograph 15 in Appendix B of this report shows the new northwest gate and a warning sign.
-Photograph 16 shows the new southern gate.
-Photograph 17 shows the warning sign at the LF007/CAMU entrance.
+Photograph 15 in Appendix B of this report shows the northwest gate and a warning sign.
+Photograph 16 shows the southern gate.
+Photograph 17 shows a close-up of the warning sign on the fence, and photograph 18 shows the warning sign at the LF007/CAMU entrance.

-Between the oversight of the fence construction, the monitoring of the large vernal pool to the north of the CAMU, and the inspections by both base personnel and contractors, LF007 is visited an average of about once a week.
+Between the field investigation of contaminated groundwater that took place on the off-base portion of Site LF007C during the autumn of 2011, the monitoring of the large vernal pool to the north of the CAMU, and the inspections by both base personnel and contractors, LF007 is visited an average of about once a week.